 For Mariae’s family, escaping the communist regime of the Viet Cong in 1975 was the epitome of Living the American Dream.
 Penniless, her parents arrived in the US and her dad, as a civilian, served our Armed Forces at Keesler Air Force Base in Biloxi, MS as a cafeteria janitor.
-With 10 children at home, her mom worked in various shrimp factories on the Gulf Coast just to make ends meet.
-They were certain, with hard work and the freedom to follow their dreams, without fear of reprisal, the US would offer a much better life for their family.
+With 10 children at home, her parents were certain, with hard work and the freedom to follow their dreams, without fear of reprisal, the US would offer a much better life for their family.

 Mariae, number 10 in the sibling order, became the valedictorian of her high school.
 She received a scholarship offer to Berkley for their Biochemistry Program but turned it down to attend a private film school in Los Angeles called Chapman University.
 She worked as a web/graphics designer in the dotcom world for a while until it became clear she needed to follow her own American dream and open her own business.
 Her family history, her love of freedom and her passion in capturing the essence of who people are through the lens of a camera were a natural fit in the formation of the Boot Campaign.